jquagliatini/git-ws/README.md

     $ git checkout init
     $ git checkout -b develop

+## Part 2/

+Now that you started implementing everything inside you BankAccount model, let's remove the operation logic and the Currency into dedicated model classes.

+You'll see new classes and interfaces (Typescript interfaces are typed JSON).

+* `models/Amount.ts`
+* `models/currency/Currency.ts`
+* `models/currency/impl/EurCurrency.ts`
+* `models/currency/impl/UsDollarCurrency.ts`
+* `models/currency/errors/CurrencyError.ts`

+Basically, `BankAccount` has an Amount that is defined by a Currency.
+Currency is a basic JSON defining a structure to change the behaviour of an Amount.
+Amount is an immutable object, meaning that each operation leads to the creation of a brand new object.

+In this quick part, just implement `add` and `sub` in `Amount`.
+An interesting organization would be to share the workload.
+If you are in two, one could implement `add`, while the other `sub`.
+After each implementation try to refactor.

+To share your work, try to open a Pull Request on the other developer fork.
+After that pair program to refactor.

+When done, each test should pass, and you can

+    $ git merge part-3

+You can do that once each project of each developer is in the same state and that you synchronized with the remote.
+If you opened a pull request, try to use the remote as a remote named `upstream`.
+To do so

+    $ git remote add upstream UPSTREAM_URL.git

+then, you can update your state by

+    $ git pull upstream

 ## Part 1/

 This part is here for you to familiarize with the code base (typescript).